 It remains the responsibility of the Contractor, or Owner-Builder if applicable, to request the required inspections based on the approved scope of work, prior to proceeding to the next step of construction.
+Inspections must be scheduled via the IWorQ online permitting system.
 The use of an approved Private Provider Inspection firm remains an option for permit applicants to perform the necessary inspections and provide inspection reports to the Town of Fort Myers Building Division.

 ATTENTION BUILDING CONTRACTORS

 The Lee County Board of County Commissioners has approved a plan to phase out local licensing, consistent with HB 735.